frontity/step-by-step-tutorial/tutorial/part3-displaying-posts/understanding-the-frontity-state.md

 Let's now take a look at how the state gets populated.

-As you navigate from one URL to another, the package `@frontity/wp-source` automatically fetches everything you need and stores it in `state.source`.
+As you navigate from one URL to another, the package `@frontity/wp-source` automatically fetches everything it needs from the WordPres REST API and stores it in `state.source`.

-If we open the Network tab (in the browser's devtools) and click on the menu to go to 'Home', you will see that a call to the REST API is made to get the latest posts.
+If we open the Network tab (in the browser's devtools) and click on the menu to go to 'Home', we can see that a call to the REST API is made to get the latest posts.

 <p>
   <img alt="Browser developer tools network tab showing fetch" src="../assets/part3img4.png" width="700">